gngenius02/RollGenerator/README.md

 # RollGenerator

-Made to generate roll data based on hashing algos.
+Made to generate roll data based on hashing algo from certain sites.